jgru-mars/SeniorProject/README.md

 In your browser, go to http://127.0.0.1:8000/

-In order to be able to connect to a local database, you must have MySQL installed and an .env file in the project with MY_PASSWORD=(your root password).
+In order to be able to connect to a local database, you must have MySQL installed and an .env file in the project with the following set up:

+    MY_HOSTNAME = "yourhost"
+    MY_USERNAME = "yourusername"
+    MY_PASSWORD = "yourpassword"